johnwick42in/versatus/README.md

    - Twitter : https://twitter.com/VersatusLabs
    - Discord : https://discord.gg/versatus

-Disclaimer : This guide purely intends for educational purpose.

 ## Steps for Downloading Versatus Wallet Extension.
    - Go to [this link](https://itero.plasmo.com/ext/omkbidglggpedccmhohmemehpghgidaj) & follow the steps to install extension (Note: Versatus wallet is still in beta mode, so expect some issue & bugs & feel free to report it to devs on discord)